ahrtr/gocontainer/README.md

 More containers will be added soon.
 Please also kindly let me know if you need any other kinds of containers.
 Feel free to raise issues.

 # Sort
-Some containers implement interface **sort.Interface**, such as ArrayList and LinkedList, which means that they can be sorted directly by sort.Sort(data).
+Some containers support sorting, such as ArrayList and LinkedList.
 For the following golang build-in data types, the elements can be ordered into ascending order according to their natural ordering.
 Note that for **bool**, a false is regarded as less than a true.
 - bool
 - int
 - int8